How Old Is Joe Biden & Who Was The Oldest Person To Be Sworn In As President?

 Joe Biden was born on November 20, 1942 and is 78-years-old, making him the oldest person to be sworn in as President of the United States.
 In comparison, the average age of presidents at inauguration throughout American history is around 55, making Biden nearly 1.5 times older than previous commanders-in-chief.
 The record had previously been held by his predecessor, Donald Trump, who was 70 when he assumed the position.

-Joe Biden Gets Sworn In At 78-Years-Old
+Joe Biden Will Be Sworn In At 78-Years-Old

 Though Biden holds the distinction of being the oldest president in American history, he was ironically one of the youngest politicians to hold the position of senator.
 Biden was just 29-years-old when he was elected to serve in Congress in 1972 and was sworn in just a month after his 30th birthday, the minimum age requirement for members of the upper chamber.